Japanese destroyers of World War II: Akizuki

-The design diverged from the IJN destroyer standard of six 5 in (127 mm) guns, instead mounting eight 3.9 in (100 mm) high-velocity guns in four twin high angle mountings.
+The design diverged from the IJN destroyer standard of six 5-inch (127 mm) guns, instead mounting eight 3.9-inch (100 mm) high-velocity guns in four twin high-angle mountings.
 Their rapid fire, 90° elevation and excellent AA fire control system provided an effective dual purpose weapon to the Imperial Japanese Navy for the first time.
-In fact, the 100 mm's range and rate of fire both exceeded the U.S. Navy's standard 5 in (127 mm)/38 calibre.
+In fact, the 100 mm's range and rate of fire both exceeded the U.S. Navy's standard 5-inch (127 mm)/38 calibre.
 Four 24 in torpedo tubes, plus depth charge throwers, were added as the requirements changed to a general-purpose warship.
 The heavier gun mountings and the extra super-firing mounting required a significantly larger hull than the Yūgumos to ensure stability.
 The class displaced 2,740 tons.

-The class was incomplete at the end of the war, three were cancelled and one was scrapped before its launch.
+The class was incomplete at the end of the war; three were cancelled and one was scrapped before its launch.
 A further 32 planned ships to improved designs (Arashikaru and Yamatsuki groups) were cancelled due to raw material shortages.
-Six Akizukis survived the war of which two were scrapped and four were ceded to Allied navies (China, UK, USA, USSR).
+Six Akizukis survived the war, of which two were scrapped and four were ceded to Allied navies (China, UK, USA, USSR).

 Matsu

 The eighteen Matsu-class (松, "Pine Tree") destroyers were commissioned between April 1944 and January 1945.
 This class were a simplified destroyer design introduced to speed construction times and intended to be used for escort and supply missions.
 The urgent need for replacements arose from the severe losses around the Solomon Islands in 1942.

 The design criteria were speed of build, improved damage-control and anti-aircraft and torpedo capabilities.
 The hull design was simplified and shorter than the Fubukis, partly due to a reduction in the number of boilers, which itself resulted in a significant reduction in speed.
-The heretofore standard six 5 inch/50 calibre weapons were replaced by three Type 89 5 inch/40 calibre guns which performed better than its predecessor in an AA role.
+The heretofore standard six 5-inch/50 calibre weapons were replaced by three Type 89 5-inch/40 calibre guns which performed better than its predecessor in an AA role.
 The enclosed turrets were also replaced by a forward single open shield and an aft twin open mounting.
 This major redesign delivered a significantly smaller ship (1,280 tons).
 A number of the class were modified to transport kaiten.

 Eleven additional ships were cancelled and replaced by a greater number of Tachibanas.
 Seven Matsus were sunk during the war, three were scrapped and eight were ceded to Allied navies.